Samuel-Flowers/Resume-Site/README.md

 ## Updating

 Almost all of my updates are addressed in the form of an issue.
 I will make a separate branch to solve the issue and if it is solved, I will merge it into the main branch.
 The GitHub pages portion will then have to be adjusted as well.
-The URL samuelflowers.com will be down for a couple of minutes each time an update occurs.
+The domain samuelflowers.com will be down for a couple of minutes each time an update occurs and may have to be manually reentered into the custom domain section.

+Most of the updates of late have not been the method that I have described above and have been mostly implemented and pushed to main which is not ideal.
+However, this is my project and I am the only one as of late to make any additions.
+Therefore, I can do what I want.

 ## Contact